The following terms used in the present document have the following definitions:

 b.
 The firm has pointed out to the client, in the engagement agreement, in the general terms of conditions of the firm, which independent party is competent to decide (in a binding way) with unresolved complaints.

 c.
-Should the complainant disagree with the solution as proposed by SPEE advocaten & mediation, the complainant can submit his complaint within twelve months after the written decision of SPEE advocaten & mediation to the Dispute Committee (Geschillencommissie Advocatuur, P.O.
-Box 90600, 2509 LP The Hague).
+Should the complainant disagree with the solution as proposed by SPEE advocaten & mediation, the complainant may apply (if desired) to the competent judge of the court district of Limburg, location Maastricht, within twelve months of SPEE lawyers & mediation's written response.

 5. Internal complaint procedure

 a.
 If the client submits a complaint to the firm, the complaint will be forwarded to Ms. M.J.E.
 Spee.
 She will function as the complaints officer.

 b.
 The complaint has to be submitted by the complainant within three months after the moment during which the client has taken note, or was reasonably able to take note, of the acts or omissions that give rise to the complaint;

 c.
 The complaints officer will inform the lawyer to which the complaint applies.
 The complainant as well as the lawyer concerned will be given the opportunity to provide an explanation about the complaint.

 d.
 The lawyer concerned will aim to reach a solution together with the client, if necessary with the help of the complaints officer.

 e.
 The complaint will be handled by the complaints officer within four weeks after submission.
 If it is not possible to handle the complaint within this period of time, the complaints officer will inform the complainant about the reasons for the delay.
 The complaints will also inform the complainant when the complaint will be handled.